 (h) Exemptions. - Any defendant owing fines and costs whose sole financial resource is a Social Security benefit or Supplemental Security Income is exempt from making any payments toward such fines and costs at least until such time that the defendant has a resource other than a Social Security benefit or Supplemental Security Income.
+If the defendant informs the court that his sole financial resource is a Social Security benefit or Supplemental Security Income.
 If the defendant informs the court that his sole financial resource is a Social Security benefit or Supplemental Security Income, the case may not be referred to collections under § 19.2-349.